-The name of the region speaks for itself – South Africa’s Garden Route has a wealth of diverse flora and fauna unique to the area, mountain landscapes, and national reserves that skirt the edge of the Indian Ocean.
+The region’s name speaks for itself – South Africa’s Garden Route has a wealth of diverse flora and fauna unique to the area, mountain landscapes, and national reserves that skirt the edge of the Indian Ocean.

 The quaint towns and cities dotted along the 300-km long Garden Route also make up part of the areas charm.
+A little too far for a day trip from Cape Town, we recommend at least 3 days for the Garden Route.
 To help you plan your Garden Route itinerary, these are six towns you can’t miss.

 Albertinia is 51 km from Mossel Bay and 35 km from Gouritsmond.